xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/global/product_details.md

 ## Adding Global Attributes

-It may turn that there is no required global attribute in the list of global atttibutes assigned to a product or you may want to add another global attribute to the list.
-This is possible to do directly from the Attributes -> Global tab of any product details page.
+It may turn that there is no required global attribute in the list of global attributes assigned to a product or you may want to add another global attribute to the list.
+This is possible to do directly from the **Attributes** -> **Global** tab of any product details page.

 To add a new global attribute: